liushuping/ddt/README.md

 ===
 A Data Driven Test library for node.js

-This module iterates a list of input test data, for each data, create a test case by transforming the data and validating the generated result with expected data in the output list.
+This module iterates a list of input test data and for each data creates a test case by transforming the data and validating the generated result with expected data in the output list.
 ## API
 Require the `ddt` module and call `test` method against a `config` object.
 ```javascript